magento/merchdocs/src/cms/content-staging-scheduled-update.md

       _Scheduling a product update_

       {:.bs-callout-info}
+     {:.bs-callout-info}
-      Date/time must be defined using the timezone of the appropriate website.
-For example, if you have multiple websites in different timezones, but you want to start campaign based on a US timezone, you need to schedule an update for each website separately and define the date/time in local time.
+     Campaign **Start Date** and **End Date** must be defined by using the **_default_** Admin timezone, which is converted from each website local timezone.
+For example, if you have multiple websites in different timezones, but you want to start campaign based on a US timezone, you need to schedule separate update for each local timezone, and set the date/time in converted from each local website timezone to default Admin timezone.

 1. Scroll down to _Price_ and click **Advanced Pricing**.